 - Delivering the completed product sooner

-So what happened at the telecom lab years ago?
+So what happened at the meeting in Jersey years ago?
 We began a relationship that led to many development projects.
-As I refined my presentation in the years that followed, I adjusted my value proposition to include not only quality and timeliness, but also cost-effectiveness and profit contribution.
+And as I refined my presentation in the years that followed, I adjusted my value proposition to include not only quality and timeliness, but also cost-effectiveness and, no kidding: profit contribution.
 Using a top-quality outside developer just makes sense.